 How are we reopening our church campus due to COVID-19?

 We are meeting in the sanctuary for in-person worship.
-Please find all details and make the required RSVP here.
+Please find all details and make the required RSVP on our Happenings page.
 See below for updates.

 Update on Mask Guidelines, 5-15-21